X901/Schedule-Background-Task-New/README.md

 `e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateLaunchForTaskWithIdentifier:@"com.basil.imagesuploud"]`

-notice that my background task identifier is `com.basil.imagesuploud` I did add it on `info.plist` the file, you need to change it depending on your Identifier. if you only test my Demo project, it will be the same identifier
+notice that my background task identifier is `com.basil.imagesuploud` I did add it to `info.plist` the file.
+You need to change it depending on your Identifier. if you only test my Demo project, it will be the same Identifier

 after writing that line and click enter
 Xcode will say